-Demos also require a degree of facility with your product and an understanding of related engineering processes to be effective.
+Demos also require a degree of facility with your product and an understanding of related engineering and business processes to be effective.
 If you just show features without explaining their value, you will not persuade your prospect to buy.

 Q and A Skills